KongHQ-CX/kong-plugin-tbc-consumer-context/readme.md

 ## **Execution Flow**

-1. The request arrives with headers containing the consumer name and API key.
+1. The request arrives with a headers containing the API key.
-2. The plugin retrieves the consumer entity from Kong’s datastore using the provided consumer name.
+2. The plugin retrieves the applicationid using the x-application-id header and loads a consumer with the same username.
-3. It then fetches the credential entity using the API key.
-4. If both the consumer and credential are valid, the plugin updates Kong’s context by calling `kong.client.authenticate()`.
+3. The plugin updates Kong’s context by calling `kong.client.authenticate()` to authenticate with the located consumer and the existing credential.
 5. The new consumer context is now active, allowing subsequent plugins (like rate limiting) to apply policies based on the updated consumer.

 ---